 What's happened

-Prince Harry and Meghan Markle visited Jordan to meet refugees and support humanitarian efforts.
-They engaged with displaced Syrians, children evacuated from Gaza, and organizations like WHO and World Central Kitchen, emphasizing mental health and aid for conflict-affected communities.
-The trip highlights ongoing regional crises.
+Prince Harry and Meghan Markle visited Jordan, focusing on humanitarian efforts.
+They met refugees, children evacuated from Gaza, and supported health and food aid initiatives, including the WHO and World Central Kitchen.
+The trip highlights ongoing regional crises and aid efforts.

 What's behind the headline?